seanbao/mnemonas/docs/reverse-proxy-setup.en.md

 English | [简体中文](reverse-proxy-setup.md)

 This guide explains how to expose MnemoNAS through HTTPS with a reverse proxy.
 Public access should go through HTTPS on `80/443`, not by exposing the raw `8080` service directly.
-If you are starting from a public server, follow the [Public server quickstart](public-server-quickstart.en.md) first; this guide keeps the detailed Caddy, Nginx, and Traefik examples.
+For a new public-server deployment, follow the [Public server quickstart](public-server-quickstart.en.md) first; this guide keeps the detailed Caddy, Nginx, and Traefik examples.

 ## Prerequisites